cirosantilli/nodejs-cheat/README.md

 The functionality is limited since only tasks with one of the standard names can be used.

 Tasks have a default command, and you can configure them under `package.json` `scripts` `name` section, e.g.:

     "scripts": {
       "start": "echo start",
       "test":  "echo test"
     }

-Configures the scripts:
+Run the scripts:

     npm start
     npm test

+Some scripts are automatically run by certain commands besides their respective command, e.g. `prepublish` is run not only before `npm publish`, but also before `npm install`, and can be used to do things like:

+- CoffeeScript compilation
+- minification
+- `bower install`

 ##info